Henry Beresford Garrett: London

 Garrett and his wife travelled overland to Sydney before sailing in December 1854 to England on the Dawstone, they arrived at Deal on 12 April 1855, and immediately travelled by railroad to London.
 The following day the Garrett sold to Messrs.
 Samuels and Montague, bullion dealers, Cornhill, 499 ounces of gold dust for £1,975 claiming he struck it rich on the Bendigo goldfields.

 What Garrett could not have known was his accomplice Quin had turned Queens evidence and a warrant was issued and waiting for him to turn up.
 London detective Henry Webb arrested Garrett the next day as he was walking down the Oxford Street.
 His room was searched and two revolvers and a dagger were found.

 Garrett was returned to Melbourne for trial and sentenced in November 1855 to 10 years hard labour.
 He was confined on the prison hulks President and Success, that were moored in Hobsons Bay.
 The conditions were appalling on the hulks.

 Released in 1861, Garrett boarded a ship and moved to New Zealand.

 New Zealand

 Garrett arrived in Dunedin on the Kembla on 7 October 1861 en route for the Otago goldfields.
 Garrett and several companions carried out highway robbery of fifteen men, they stole gold and property worth some £400 at the foot of the Maungatua range, on the track between Gabriels Gully and Dunedin.
-Garrett fled to Sydney where he was arrested in December, sent back to Dunedin and sentenced to eight years goal in May 1862.
+Garrett fled to Sydney where he was arrested in December, sent back to Dunedin and sentenced to eight years gaol in May 1862.

 Released in February 1868 and sent back to Victoria by the Otago police.
 The Victorians didn't want him so they sent him back and he returned to Dunedin, where he worked as a cooper in a brewery.
 In November 1868 he was arrested while burgling a seed merchant, he had also broken into a chemist's shop.
 He received 10 years' gaol for each burglary, to be served consecutively.